Coronavirus Updates: The latest information on campus operations and preventative measures. COVID-19 Website

 The geosciences department is housed in the Marrs McLean Hall, which was most recently remodeled in 2014.
 Occupying most of the second floor of the building, the department has dedicated laboratory space for each of its activities.

 The departmental computer lab includes 7 Dell Precision and Macintosh workstations, flatbed and slide scanners, a color laser printer and a 44" Canon inkjet printer.
-Students have access to additional workstations located in the microscope lab and faculty research labs, and the department office houses a high-speed color laser printer.
+Students have access to additional workstations located in the microscope lab and faculty research labs, and the administrative office houses a high-speed color laser printer.
 Available software includes Microsoft Office suite, Adobe Creative Suite, ArcGIS 10, Matlab, Geogiga seismic processing software, and many additional applications for geologic, geochemical and geophysical data analysis.

-The department sample preparation facilities include: 10" and 24" slab saws, 8" trim saw, 4" low speed Buehler trim saw, 12" Buehler vibrating lap, 18" Diamond Pacific and 24" Covington vibrating laps, Buehler PetroThin, and Ecomet thin section cutting and polishing systems, Braun Chipmunk, Bico Pulverizer and Carver Lab Press rock crushers, IEC centrifuge, a Gilson sieve shaker, a Franz magnetic separator, a Gemeni concentrating table, and ceramic grinding vessels.
+The department sample preparation facilities include: 10" and 24" slab saws, 8" trim saw, 4" low speed Buehler trim saw, 12" Buehler vibrating lap, 18" Diamond Pacific and 24" Covington vibrating laps, Buehler PetroThin, and Ecomet thin section cutting and polishing systems, Braun Chipmunk, Bico Pulverizer and Carver Lab Press rock crushers, IEC centrifuge, a Gilson sieve shaker, a Franz magnetic separator, a Gemini concentrating table, and ceramic grinding vessels.

 The department has a Geometrics Geode 24-channel seismograph with takeout cables and sets of 4 Hz, 10 Hz and 40 Hz geophones, a land-streamer and a Lacoste-Romberg Model G gravity meter.